4awpawz/buster/README.md

 ## options
 Buster supports the following options:

-### restore
+### ignore
-The restore option instructs Buster to restore your files to their original state.
+Supply a comma separated list of one or more *paths to files* and Buster will ignore them.
+Supports *globs*.

-From the command line, include the *-r/--restore* option.
+From the command line, include the *-i/--ignore* option followed by a comma separated list of one ore more paths to files.

-From within .buster.json, package.json and when calling from another program, include the *"restore: [true or false]"* key/value pair.
+From within .buster.json, package.json and when calling from another program, include the *"ignore: "path to file[, path to file]" *key/value* pair.

->__*Important*__ for the *restore* option to work, you must provide the same list of operational directives used when you ran Buster without the *restore* option.

 ### manifest
 Buster can save a manifest file, named *manifest.json*, to the project's *root directory*.